Georg-Auer/hetcam-robot/video-readme.md

 hetcam-video-streaming

-# SPOC lab CAM²: hetcam-webcam
+# SPOC lab CAM²: het-cam-dashboard

 How to make the script run on startup: sudo nano /etc/rc.local

 start cam with
-sudo CAMERA=opencv python3 app.py
+sudo CAMERA=opencv python3 run.py
 to open on restricted port 80

 How to make the script run on startup: sudo nano /etc/rc.local